(picture credit: http://bit.ly/WorldPhoto_AntoineRepesse)

 As I was saying, 99% of cleaning products come in a plastic container.
 A few are packaged in cardboard (powder products mainly) but it’s potentially lined with plastic on the inside, try to check before buying or ask your zero waste group.

-If you don’t feel like going to a store, if you don’t have the time to do it (as a mom of 2 I feel like I never have enough time!), you can opt for a “milk man style” refill service like what I offer with Fillgood.
+If you don’t feel like going to a store, if you don’t have the time to do it (as a mom of 2 I feel like I never have enough time!), you can opt for a “milk man style” refill service like what we offer at Fillgood.
 Products are delivered to your door and when you run out, leave your empties outside, we’ll take them back, clean them and refill them!

 Plastic-Free Option #2 : Make your own products!